jeanmayorga/publications-app/README.md

 3. [React-Redux](https://www.npmjs.com/package/redux): React Redux is maintained by the Redux team, and kept up-to-date with the latest APIs from Redux and React.
 Predictable.
 4. [emotion-theming](https://www.npmjs.com/package/emotion-theming): Emotion-theming is a theming library inspired by **Styled-components**
 5. [Ant Design](https://ant.design/): A design system similar to Material UI for enterprise-level products.
 Create an efficient and enjoyable work experience.
-6. [AWS Amplify](https://aws.amazon.com/es/amplify/): AWS Amplify is a set of tools and services that enables mobile and front-end web developers to build secure, scalable full stack applications, powered by AWS.

 ## Available Scripts